rdegges/rdegges-blog/articles/2010/non-profit-idea-neverending-charity.md

 The beauty of Neverending Charity is that it is simple enough to require very little operational cost.
 Most of the process can be fully automated.
-And what can’t be automated can be done (for the most part) online.
+And what can't be automated can be done (for the most part) online.
 Creating facebook fan pages, twitter accounts, and performing SEO optimization on the website can all be done with very little effort and cost.

 ## The Math

-Obviously, the downside to Neverending Charity is that you aren’t generating enormous donations every month (at least, not initially).
-So let’s do some math below to see how much donation money Neverending Charity would need to reach certain markers.
+Obviously, the downside to Neverending Charity is that you aren't generating enormous donations every month (at least, not initially).
+So let's do some math below to see how much donation money Neverending Charity would need to reach certain markers.

-For all examples below, we’ll just assume that the interest rate on our high-yield savings account is 2%.
-This is an unrealistically low number given the amount of money that we’ll be collecting interest on, but we’ll use it for conservative purposes.
+For all examples below, we'll just assume that the interest rate on our high-yield savings account is 2%.
+This is an unrealistically low number given the amount of money that we'll be collecting interest on, but we'll use it for conservative purposes.

 **Money in Bank –\> Monthly Donations**